From Kevin Peterson

 Construction Debris Management

 The following statements were made concerning the erosion control socks manufactured by one of our customers in Roopville, Georgia.
-They are made to the exact specifications that Ever-Green Landscaping and Supply's erosion socks are made.
-We have worked with Natural Growth and Ever-Green Landscape and Supply to assure conformance to the exact specifications needed for the erosion control socks to perform correctly.
+They are made to the exact specifications that Ever-Green Landscape Nursery and Supply Inc.'s erosion socks are made.
+We have worked with Natural Growth and Ever-Green Landscape Nursery and Supply Inc. to assure conformance to the exact specifications needed for the erosion control socks to perform correctly.

 All the socks laid and reviewed by Mr. Hamil and Mr. Blackley were installed with no stakes involved.
 The composition of the sock (the wood mulch installed in a filter sock) produces a 3 tiered filter consisting of the first side of the sock the water contacts, the wood filler material inside the sock and the back side of the sock the water exits from.
 Because of the ability to effectively filter the water at a fast pace the hydraulic pressure on the erosion control sock is greatly reduced which limits the amount or need of stakes.